 Your First Appointment With A Criminal Lawyer

-If you are charged with a criminal offence you might make the sensible decision to make an appointment to see an experienced criminal lawyer.
+If you are charged with a criminal offence you might make a sensible decision to make an appointment to see an experienced criminal lawyer.
 Engaging the services of a criminal lawyer will help ensure that your rights and interests are being looked after in the best possible way while your charge/s proceeds through the court system.

 This article provides an overview of what documents your lawyer will require you to bring to your first appointment and the matters that are likely to be discussed at the first meeting.